CapsCollective/raylib-cpp-starter/docs/MakefileExplanation.md

 	...
 ```

-`submodules` is a very simple target that will update the git submodules in the project recursively, pulling in the current raylib-cpp repository under the `/vendor` directory and then raylib itself under its own `/vendor` directory.
-The reason for this, is to make sure that the pulled versions of raylib and the bindings match in version.
+`submodules` is a very simple target that will update the git submodules in the project recursively, pulling in the current raylib and raylib-cpp repositories.
 You can [read more about git submodules here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 ```Makefile
 submodules:
 	git submodule update --init --recursive